LoreCrux/personal_site/README.md

 # Personal Portfolio Website

 A modern, responsive personal portfolio website built with React.
 This project showcases my professional experience, skills, education, and projects.
-It isdeployed on AWS using GitHub Actions and AWS services.
+It is deployed on AWS using GitHub Actions and AWS services.
 ## Features

 - **Responsive Design**: Looks great on all devices